mrcxmrj/aws-iam-role-verifier/README.md

 ```bash
 go run cmd/main.go <path_to_your_json_file>
 ```
-Running this command will print false if "*" is present in one of the Resource fields and true otherwise.
+Running this command will print false if "*" is present in one of the Resource fields, and true otherwise.
 ### Go module
 Import `"github.com/mrcxmrj/aws-iam-role-verifier/roleverifier"` into your code.
-This package exposes `Verify(path string) (bool error)` function, that works analogously to the CLI.\
+This package exposes the `Verify(path string) (bool error)` function, that works analogously to the CLI.\
 Example usage:
 ```go
 package main